 Karen A. Zahka

-Attorney Zahka is admitted to practice in the Commonwealth of Massachusetts, the State of New Hampshire, and the United States District Court for the District of Massachusetts.
+Attorney Zahka is admitted to practice in the Commonwealth of Massachusetts, the State of New Hampshire, the State of Oklahoma, and the United States District Court for the District of Massachusetts.
 She is a member of the Massachusetts Bar Association, the Massachusetts Women’s Bar Association, and the Massachusetts Academy of Trial Attorneys.
 She is also a member of the New Hampshire Bar Association and the New Hampshire Women’s Bar Association.

 Throughout her career, Attorney Zahka has contributed to several multi-million verdicts and settlements including: